Meet the cast of 2020’s Silent Witness series 23

-Silent Witness is again, with our core 4 returning to the Lyell Centre alongside a crop of recent visitor stars.

-Listed here are the solid and characters for sequence 23, airing from January 2020…
+Listed below are the forged and characters for collection 23, airing from January 2020…

 Emilia Fox performs Dr Nikki Alexander

-Who’s Dr Nikki Alexander?
-A gifted, tenacious forensic pathologist who works on the Lyell Centre.
-She arrived again in 2004 and has been an essential a part of the crew ever since.
-In her private life, Nikki is in a transatlantic relationship with Matt Garcia (Michael Landes) – which has include all of the challenges of long-distance love.

 What else has Emilia Fox been in?
-Most just lately, Emilia Fox has starred as Valerie Profumo (née Hobson) in BBC drama The Trial of Christine Keeler.
-Born to a household of profitable actors, she started her display screen profession as Georgiana Darcy within the traditional 1995 adaptation of Pleasure and Prejudice, and later appeared as Dorota in award-winning movie The Pianist.
+Most not too long ago, Emilia Fox has starred as Valerie Profumo (née Hobson) in BBC drama The Trial of Christine Keeler.
+Born to a household of profitable actors, she started her display profession as Georgiana Darcy within the traditional 1995 adaptation of Satisfaction and Prejudice, and later appeared as Dorota in award-winning movie The Pianist.
 Fox has featured in TV reveals together with The Informal Emptiness, James Corden comedy The Flawed Mans, The Tunnel, Sky drama Scrumptious, and John Simm’s ITV thriller Strangers.

 Richard Lintern performs Dr Thomas Chamberlain

 Who’s Dr Thomas Chamberlain?
-Since sequence 17, Thomas has been Head of the Lyell Centre, the forensic science institute on the coronary heart of Silent Witness.
-Apart from being a talented forensic pathologist with an experience in toxicology, Thomas can also be level-headed and normally has good judgement about what’s greatest for his crew.
+Since collection 17, Thomas has been Head of the Lyell Centre, the forensic science institute on the coronary heart of Silent Witness.
+Other than being a talented forensic pathologist with an experience in toxicology, Thomas can be level-headed and normally has good judgement about what’s finest for his crew.

 What else has Richard Lintern been in?
-Like his Silent Witness co-star Emilia Fox, Richard Lintern has additionally helped dramatise the Profumo Affair – taking part in Stephen Ward in The Crown season two (the function performed by James Norton within the BBC drama).
-He has just lately narrated the TV documentary sequence Nazi Megastructures, and beforehand narrated the Bafta-winning documentary Between Life and Death.
+Like his Silent Witness co-star Emilia Fox, Richard Lintern has additionally helped dramatise the Profumo Affair – enjoying Stephen Ward in The Crown season two (the function performed by James Norton within the BBC drama).
+He has not too long ago narrated the TV documentary collection Nazi Megastructures, and beforehand narrated the Bafta-winning documentary Between Life and Loss of life.
 In 2013 he performed Colonel Lessard in Spies of Warsaw alongside David Tennant.

 David Caves performs Dr Jack Hodgson

 Who’s Dr Jack Hodgson?
-The lead forensic scientist on the Lyell Centre, who arrived throughout sequence 16.
+The lead forensic scientist on the Lyell Centre, who arrived throughout collection 16.
 When he isn’t fixing difficult homicide instances, Jack trains as a cage fighter.
-We’ve just lately met Jack’s dad, Conor Hodgson (Richard Durden), and hopefully we’ll get to see extra of their relationship in sequence 23.
+We’ve not too long ago met Jack’s dad, Conor Hodgson (Richard Durden), and hopefully we’ll get to see extra of their relationship in collection 23.

-What else has David Caves been in?
-He was just lately seen within the TV sequence 15 Days, and performed Clint Hill within the Natalie Portman movie Jackie.

 Liz Carr performs Clarissa Mullery

 Who’s Clarissa Mullery?
 Clarissa is a witty and multi-talented member of the crew who works within the lab.
-When Jack joined the Lyell Centre, he insisted that he and Clarissa have been a package deal deal; the 2 of them have a wonderful relationship and like to trade jokes and insults.
-Clarissa is married to Max Thorndyke (Daniel Weyman), a digital forensics knowledgeable.
+When Jack joined the Lyell Centre, he insisted that he and Clarissa had been a package deal deal; the 2 of them have a superb relationship and like to trade jokes and insults.
+Clarissa is married to Max Thorndyke (Daniel Weyman), a digital forensics professional.

 What else has Liz Carr been in?
-Liz Carr is an actress, rise up comic, broadcaster and incapacity rights activist.
-She offered the BBC Ouch! podcast for seven years till 2013, and fronted the BBC World Service documentary When Assisted Death Is Authorized.
-You might just lately have noticed her in Les Misérables, taking part in Fantine’s concierge,or as Dr Marlow Rhodes in The OA.
+Liz Carr is an actress, arise comic, broadcaster and incapacity rights activist.
+She introduced the BBC Ouch! podcast for seven years till 2013, and fronted the BBC World Service documentary When Assisted Loss of life Is Authorized.
+It’s possible you’ll not too long ago have noticed her in Les Misérables, enjoying Fantine’s concierge,or as Dr Marlow Rhodes in The OA.

 Michael Landes performs Matt Garcia

 Who’s Matt Garcia?
 Nikki’s boyfriend.
 Sadly he lives in Washington and is extraordinarily busy together with his job in politics.
-We first met him in sequence 21 and since then we’ve seen them develop a powerful, loving relationship.
+We first met him in collection 21 and since then we’ve seen them develop a robust, loving relationship.

 - Silent Witness: Who’s Nikki Alexander’s new love curiosity?
 Actor Michael Landes on dashing American Matt Garcia

 What else has Michael Landes been in?
 The actor starred as Jimmy Olsen in Lois & Clark: The New Adventures of Superman.
-His different credit embody Miranda, Closing Vacation spot 2, Hooten & the Woman, Love Soup, Traitors, Angel Has Fallen, and Upstairs Downstairs.
+His different credit embrace Miranda, Last Vacation spot 2, Hooten & the Woman, Love Soup, Traitors, Angel Has Fallen, and Upstairs Downstairs.

 Zoë Harrison performs Jenny Shaw AND Carol Alexander

 Who’s Jenny Shaw?
-A lady who’s discovered useless on the practice tracks.
+A lady who’s discovered lifeless on the prepare tracks.
 It rapidly emerges that she suffered home violence.

 Who’s Carol Alexander?
 Nikki’s mum.
-As Nikki appears to be like again on her personal childhood and is compelled to confront reminiscences of home violence inside her circle of relatives, the identical actress is used to play each ladies.
+As Nikki appears again on her personal childhood and is compelled to confront reminiscences of home violence inside her family, the identical actress is used to play each girls.

 What else has Zoë Harrison been in?
-She performed Jessica within the TV sequence Cloud 9, and was Younger Maria in By no means Let Go.
+She performed Jessica within the TV collection Cloud 9, and was Younger Maria in By no means Let Go.

 Garry Robson performs DI Sid Clarke